HOW FREE MEDICAL RECORDS HELP YOU WIN DISABILITY BENEFITS

 When you send your list of doctors to the SSA, chances are good that they are only going to get records back to your onset date of disability.
 Your onset date is the last day you worked, June 30, 2021.
 However, records since that date will not contain a copy of your 3 back operations.
 Also, recent records will not contain any of your MRI’s or X-rays of your back.
 Additionally, you went to physical therapy for two years after your last back operation.
 Those records will not be part of what the SSA collects.

 It is crucial that the SSA understands the history of your back problems.
 Therefore, you must provide a copy of all of your back operations.
 You will also need a copy of any testing, such as MRI’s and X-rays.
-Also, you will want to submit your physical therapy records that document you being unable to lift, sit, or stand for more than 15 minutes at a time.
+Also, you will want to submit your physical therapy records.
+Physical therapy records document your ability to lift, sit, or stand for more than 15 minutes at a time.
 If you have records from a chiropractor, then submit those.
 It is also important to submit all of the progress notes from the past.
 These document your pain and medical treatment over time.

 SSA STOPS GETTING YOUR MEDICAL RECORDS